leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/ProgramManagerPlugin/Navigating_Program_Files.md

 *Program Tabs*

-When there are more open programs than room to display their respective tabs, then a button is displayed to access those programs.
+<a name="hidden-tabs"></a> When there are more open programs than room to display their
+respective tabs, then a button is displayed to access those programs.
 This button displays the number of hidden programs.